-If you know about your exam cancellation long enough in advance, contact the relevant Assistant Dean (or the Dean if an Assistant Dean is not appointed) and propose an appropriate proctor, or ask for appointing a proctor for you.
+If you know about your exam cancellation long enough in advance, contact the relevant Assistant Dean and propose an appropriate proctor, or ask for appointing a proctor for you.
 The proctor must be confirmed by the Assistant Dean.

-If you and the proctor don't agree on a different compensation, then CZK 500 (gross) is transferred from your pay to the proctor's pay for every class hour proctored.
+If you and the proctor don't agree on different compensation, then CZK 500 (gross) is transferred from your pay to the proctor's pay for every class hour proctored.
 Please inform the Assistant Dean if a different compensation was agreed on.

-The Assistant Dean is obliged to inform the School Dean about the substitution and the Director for Budgeting about the compensation setting.
+The Assistant Dean is obliged to inform the School Dean about the substitution and the Chief Financial Officer about the compensation setting.